furny/sass-styleguide/README.md

 ## Methodology

-We use the BEM – Block, Element, Modifier for writing our Sass.
+We use the BEM – Block, Element, Modifier paradigm for writing our Sass.
 The following section describes the naming and gives an usage example.

 ### Naming

   * **Blocks** should have a descriptive and unique name.
   * **Elements** are a part of a block and have no standalone meaning.
-The class is formed as __block name__ plus two underscores plus element name: ``.block__element``.
+The class is formed as block name plus two underscores plus element name: ``.block__element``.

   * **Modifier** are flags on blocks that changes their appearance or behavior.
 A modifier can either be a boolean flag or a key / value pair.
 In both cases the delimiter is a single underscore.
 Boolean flag: `.block_modifier` or `.block__element_modifier` - Key / value modifier: `.block_key_value` or `.block__element_key_value`.

 ### Usage example

-An example for the `list` module which will consists of
+An example for a `list` module which will be constructed of

   * the list container
   * a header